 You're looking to buy a mirrorless camera - sometimes called a compact system camera (CSC) - but don't know what to go for?
+That's not necessarily a surprise, as mirrorless cameras are more diverse and popular in 2018 than ever before, with more brands, lens mounts and systems mixing up the offerings.

 A quick lesson in lenses

 First thing's first: cameras don't work in a one-size-fits-all kind of way.
 Brands like to keep their own heritage and, as such, manufacturers tend to have individual lens mounts.
+The exceptions are: Micro Four Thirds, supported by Panasonic Lumix G, both Olympus Pen and Olympus OM-D models; and the Leica L mount, which will offer S lenses from Panasonic and lenses from Sigma.

 Focal length equivalent